When cardboard is delivered to a paper recycling centre, it is separated

 produce new cardboard, these sheets are bonded together.

-reprocessing success stories.
+recycling success stories.